Protecting Youth is our Top Priority

 Training

-How to Take Youth Protection Training:
+How to Take Safeguarding Youth Training:

 • Visit My.Scouting.org and create an account.
 You’ll receive an email notification with your account information, including a member ID/reference number.

-The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
+Scouting America places the greatest importance on creating the most secure environment possible for our youth members.

-• New leaders are required to take Youth Protection Training before their application will be submitted.
+• New leaders are required to take Safeguarding Youth Training before their application will be submitted.
 The certificate of completion for this training must be submitted at the time application is submitted for processing to be a registered volunteer leader.